 You see, Facebook knows a LOT about us.
-From the information we provide when we sign up, to the data Facebook’s partners provide, to what we ‘like’, ‘share’ and ‘comment’ on when we’re on Facebook.
+From the information we provide when we sign up, to what we ‘like’, ‘share’ and ‘comment’ on when we’re on Facebook.
 It’s all there.

-If you’re a small business that wants to advertise to a specific audience, however big or small, you can target your ads to virtually any location, demographic, interest, or behaviour you can think of, building ‘Saved Audiences’ for all your advertising campaigns.
+If you’re a small business that wants to advertise to a specific audience, however large or small, you can target your ads to virtually any location, demographic, interest, or behaviour you can think of, building ‘Saved Audiences’ for all your Facebook advertising campaigns.

 Next time you drive past a billboard, are handed a leaflet, see something being promoted in a newspaper or magazine, see a TV ad, or hear a radio spot that isn’t relevant in any way to you, think about it; those companies have paid to put that ad in front of you.
 You, the person who’ll never buy from them.
 With Facebook Ads, while they might not be ready to buy, you can at least be sure you’re targeting the right people.

 So, need to target your ads to someone in London, who speaks French, owns their own home, is interested in Veganism and likes Batman?
 Now you can!

 Turn window-shoppers into customers with Custom Audiences

 Another useful aspect of using Facebook Ads for your small business is the ability to advertise to people who already have a relationship of some kind with your company, however tenuous that relationship is.
 Facebook calls these ‘Custom Audiences’.

 If Saved Audiences are your ‘cold’ prospects, Custom Audiences are your ‘warm’ prospects.